ImDarla/gw2stacks_blish/README.md

 >The module seems frozen

-On error the module will remove its UI elements and log the error to the Blishhud log file of the session.
+On error the module will close any of its windows, lock the icon and log the error to the tooltip text of the icon and to the Blishhud log file of the session.

 >Inventory changes are not displayed